MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 is called immediate Mode.
 Inserting the value immediately into the register.

-## PC-Relative Addressing Mode
-### Literal load using PC-Relative ( Relative Addressing Mode movq(%rip) )
+### Literal Load (using PC-Relative)
-Now, that we have the hacks out of the way, let's look how we could load the first element of the array into a register normally.
+First, let's look how we could load the first element of the array into a register normally.
 ```asm
  ldr x0, array
 ```
 will load the first element at the address of array into register x0.
 This is therefore called literal load using PC-Relative.
 The important part to remember is that the value will be loaded into x0, not the address.
-### Indirect Addressing Mode (Memory)
+### PC-relative addressing Mode
 If we don't want the first element but rather the address of array we can use the command adr
 ```asm